wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 ### For custom domains

 It is required by the validation services of [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"} and [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="_blank"} to have details about the application exposed in a public URL.
-As a custom domain user, you are required to facilitate this by publishing details about your mobile applications to the following endpoints.
+As a custom domain user, you are required to facilitate this by hosting details about your mobile applications to the following endpoints.

 - For Android - `{custom_domain}/.well-known/assetlinks.json`